anvilresearch/modinha-redis/README.md

 ### More about indexing

-Unique values are enforced by the `insert`, `put`, and `patch` methods.
+Unique values are enforced by the `insert`, `replace`, and `patch` methods.
 If you write custom methods, you can use Account.enforceUnique(callback) to generate a UniqueValueError.

 The default timestamp methods define an ordered index for created and modified.
 Account.list(options, callback) uses the `accounts:created` index by default to deliver reverse chronological account listings.